 I always thought he was a responsible Dad.
 He did not speak much to us his children.
 But he seldom shouted at us.
 The thing I am most proud of him is his ability to support all his 8 children to go through school.
 He had a little note-book, we called it the "buku tiga lima" (three 5's book) because the little book had 555 on the cover.
 He was meticulous to note every cent of his expenditure into the book.
 When he bought any item, he'd write the date of purchase on a small rectangular piece of paper he'd cut with scissors and stick the paper on the item.
 Every battery (then called a "dry cell", that cylindrical Eveready battery) had the paper with the purchase date gummed on it before he placed the batteries into the boxy radio -- I watched he do it every time.

-When TV first came out, he bought one, placed it in the part of the house where with one large window open, village folks would come in droves and squat on the hill over the window to watch the only TV (black-and-white) in Bukit Merah.
+When TV first came out, he bought one, placed it in the part of the house where with one large window open, village folks would come in droves and squat on the hill over the window to watch one of only two TVs (black-and-white) in Bukit Merah.
 The hill would be packed on Thursday night because the TV program was Wrestling.
 Dad was the biggest wrestling fan, even when years later he found out that it was all staged.
 Only in his last few years of life when he had heart problem he stopped watching wrestling.

 Dad was also a fan of western (cowboy) movies.
 He would have watched every John Wayne movie at Lido Cinema in Taiping town which once a month he'd visit.
 The most exciting thing for us whenever he returned from Taiping was to get satay that he'd never fail to buy from the "cashier market" in Taiping.